Philippines clears roads, counts cost, as quake deaths reach 158

 The number of injured reached 374, with at least 22 people missing.
 The government has declared a state of calamity in Cebu and Bohol, where more than 3.4 million people were affected by the quake.
 Schools remain closed.

-Damage to infrastructure, mostly roads and bridges, was initially estimated at about 179.15 million pesos ($4.2 million), a public works official said.
+Damage to infrastructure, mostly roads and bridges, was initially estimated at about 179.15 million pesos, a public works official said.

 The quake caused big landslides and wrecked more than 130 schools and 2,000 houses, completely destroying some, besides damaging 34 bridges and nine main roads.